 These abilities tend to be really powerful, of course, so they're usually reserved for main heroes or main villains.
 Only rarely will you see a supporting character have blood-based techniques.

-Here are the best and most interesting blood-based abilities and powers in anime, across various series and genres.
+Here are our picks for the best and most interesting blood powers and abilities in anime series of all genres!

 14. Summoning Jutsu (Naruto)